Lesbian: Postwar

-Following World War II, a nationwide movement pressed to return to pre-war society as quickly as possible in the U.S. When combined with the increasing national paranoia about communism and psychoanalytic theory that had become pervasive in medical knowledge, homosexuality became an undesired characteristic of employees working for the U.S. government in 1950.
-Homosexuals were thought to be vulnerable targets to blackmail, and the government purged its employment ranks of open homosexuals, beginning a widespread effort to gather intelligence about employees' private lives.
-State and local governments followed suit, arresting people for congregating in bars and parks, and enacting laws against cross-dressing for men and women.
+Following World War II, a nationwide movement pressed to return to pre-war society as quickly as possible in the U.S. Partially due to the increasing national paranoia about communism and the pervasiveness of psychoanalytic theory, the U.S. government began persecuting homosexuals around 1950.
+The government fired open homosexuals and began a widespread effort to gather intelligence about employees' private lives.
+The U.S. military and government conducted interrogations of women's sexual histories.
+State and local governments followed suit, arresting people for congregating in bars and parks, and enacting laws against cross-dressing for both sexes.

+Postwar practices to eliminate homosexuals from public service positions also began to Australia, Canada, and the UK.
+A section to create an offence of "gross indecency" between females was added to a bill in the United Kingdom House of Commons and passed there in 1921, but was rejected in the House of Lords, apparently because they were concerned any attention paid to sexual misconduct would also promote it.

-The U.S. military and government conducted many interrogations, asking if women had ever had sexual relations with another woman and essentially equating even a one-time experience to a criminal identity, thereby severely delineating heterosexuals from homosexuals.
-In 1952, homosexuality was listed as a pathological emotional disturbance in the American Psychiatric Association's Diagnostic and Statistical Manual.
+Concurrently with government persecution, in 1952, homosexuality was listed as a pathological emotional disturbance in the Diagnostic and Statistical Manual.
 The view that homosexuality was a curable sickness was widely believed in the medical community, general population, and among many lesbians themselves.

-Attitudes and practices to ferret out homosexuals in public service positions extended to Australia and Canada.
-A section to create an offence of "gross indecency" between females was added to a bill in the United Kingdom House of Commons and passed there in 1921, but was rejected in the House of Lords, apparently because they were concerned any attention paid to sexual misconduct would also promote it.

-Underground socializing

 Very little information was available about homosexuality beyond medical and psychiatric texts.
-Community meeting places consisted of bars that were commonly raided by police once a month on average, with those arrested exposed in newspapers.
+Community meeting places consisted of bars that were commonly raided by police, with those arrested exposed in newspapers.
 In response, eight women in San Francisco met in their living rooms in 1955 to socialize and have a safe place to dance.
 When they decided to make it a regular meeting, they became the first organization for lesbians in the U.S., titled the Daughters of Bilitis (DOB).
-The DOB began publishing a magazine titled The Ladder in 1956.
-Inside the front cover of every issue was their mission statement, the first of which stated was "Education of the variant".
-It was intended to provide women with knowledge about homosexuality—specifically relating to women and famous lesbians in history.
-By 1956, the term "lesbian" had such a negative meaning that the DOB refused to use it as a descriptor, choosing "variant" instead.

-The DOB spread to Chicago, New York, and Los Angeles, and The Ladder was mailed to hundreds—eventually thousands—of DOB members discussing the nature of homosexuality, sometimes challenging the idea that it was a sickness, with readers offering their own reasons why they were lesbians and suggesting ways to cope with the condition or society's response to it.
+In 1956, the DOB began publishing a magazine titled The Ladder.
+The Ladder was mailed to hundreds—eventually thousands—of DOB members discussing the nature of homosexuality, sometimes challenging the idea that it was a sickness, with readers offering their own reasons why they were lesbians and suggesting ways to cope with the condition or society's response to it.
 British lesbians followed with the publication of Arena Three beginning in 1964, with a similar mission.